 Hybrid working can help employees achieve a good work-life balance.
 The time saved on commuting can be spent with friends, family or doing something they enjoy.
 Worries of having to rearrange appointments are eased with a more flexible calendar.

-Disadvantages of the Hybrid Working Model
+Disadvantages of Hybrid Working

 A Divided Workforce